 3. OD and nominal weight — e.g. 5½ inch × 17.00 lb/ft

-6. PSL level — PSL-2 mandatory for sour service
+6. PSL level — PSL-2 mandatory for all sour service T95

-7. Supplementary requirements — SR2 (Charpy at project temperature), SR15 (NACE hardness qualification)
+7. Supplementary requirements — SR2 (Charpy V-notch at project temperature), SR15 (NACE hardness qualification with individual survey results)

-8. Quantity — in joints or metric tonnes
+8. Quantity — in joints or metric tonnes, with overage allowance

-9. Delivery port — for freight and lead time planning
+9. Delivery port — for freight, lead time, and inspection logistics planning

-11. Third-party inspection scope — witness hardness testing, NDE, dimensional inspection
+11. Third-party inspection scope — witness hardness testing, NDE verification, dimensional inspection at the mill before shipment

 References

-• API Specification 5CT — Specification for Casing and Tubing (American Petroleum Institute)
+• API Specification 5CT, 11th Edition — Specification for Casing and Tubing (American Petroleum Institute)

 • ISO 11960 — Petroleum and Natural Gas Industries: Steel Pipes for Use as Casing or Tubing